 The following wireless networks are available at all Managed LAN sites:

-LASG_WIRELESS – Provides access to private agency resources.
+- LASG_WIRELESS* – Provides access to private agency resources.
 Only accessible to State PCs with an appropriate certificate installed and users with specific permissions.

-Guest_Portal – Provides Internet access to any device that is capable of registering through a web portal.
+- Guest_Portal – Provides Internet access to any device that is capable of registering through a web portal.
 Intended for general guest access (such as a vendor or outside presenter) and will allow a maximum of 10 hours access per registration.

-LASG_VIP_GUEST – Provides persistent Internet access to devices that are capable of installing a pushed certificate and which allow direct user authentication.
+- LASG_VIP_GUEST – Provides persistent Internet access to devices that are capable of installing a pushed certificate and which allow direct user authentication.
 The one-time onboarding process is done through a web browser and requires a State user account.
 Once complete, the device will automatically connect to the LASG_VIP_GUEST network and authenticate silently.
 Intended for State employees’ legacy and personal devices.